adm78/EDMD/README.md

 # EDMD
 ## Event Driven Molecular Dynamics with Python

 A simple, Python-based event-driven molecular dynamics simulation for hard-spheres.
 The simulation moves forward in time by calculating and moving to the time of the next 'event'.
-An event can be a collision between two particles, or a particle and a wall.
+An event can be a collision between two particles, a particle and a wall or a graphical update checkpoint.
 The times associated with potential events are solved and placed in a priority queue.
 Particles move forward in time according to Newton’s Laws of Motion using a Velocity-Verlavet algorithm until the time of the first event in the priority queue is reached.
-The first event in the queue is then carried out and the queue is rebuilt based on the new system state.
+If this is a collision event, then this is carried out and the queue is rebuilt based on the new system state.
 All collisions are treated as perfectly elastic.

 This is a Pythonic version of the JavaScript EDMD code that I authored for the [Visual Chemical Engineering (VCE) project](http://visualchemeng.com/).
 The JavaScript version is hosted on GitHub [here](https://github.com/adm78/visualchemeng_js/blob/master/modules/md/md.js).